Cray-HPE/docs-csm/glossary.md

 The rack-mounted [Coolant Distribution Unit (CDU)](#coolant-distribution-unit-cdu) (MCDU-4U) pumps liquid coolant through the Liquid-Cooled TDS cabinet coolant manifolds.

+## Rack Resiliency

+HPE Cray Supercomputing EX systems are designed to maintain high availability (HA) for critical services, even if management nodes fail.
+However, rack-level failures can cause service disruptions if management nodes are concentrated within a single rack.
+This can result in the loss of HA quorum.

+CSM 1.7.0 introduces the Rack Resiliency feature, which provides management rack level resiliency to maintain HA of critical management services due to a single rack failure.
+This feature prevents system-wide outages, allowing for successful execution of user jobs or scheduling new ones.

+Please refer to [Rack Resiliency](operations/rack_resiliency/README.md#rack-resiliency-rr) for more info.

+## Rack Resiliency Service(RRS)

+RRS has been introduced as a part of CSM 1.7.0 to to monitor critical services and provide alerts during node or rack failures.

+Please refer to [Rack Resileincy Servie](operations/rack_resiliency/Rack_Resiliency_Service.md#rack-resiliency-service-rrs) for more info.

 ## Rack System Compute Cabinet